-An evaluation is completed twice per quarter, at midpoint and final clinical shifts of the preceptorship.
-Since every student's schedule will be different, it is the student's responsibility to have the clinical evaluation tool completed on shifts # 10 (or shift #6 if you precept 12 hour shifts) and #20 (shift #13 if precepting 12 hour shifts) and with the student at clinical, available to the instructor on her site visits.
+An evaluation is completed twice per quarter, at the halfway point of the preceptorship (after 90 hours completed), and again at the end (180 hours).
+Since every student's schedule will be different, it is the student's responsibility to have the clinical evaluation tool completed at the above defined intervals and with the student at clinical, available to the instructor on her site visits.
 Clinical performance is rated as satisfactory or unsatisfactory.
 The evaluation is formative and not all elements will be satisfactory at the beginning evaluations.
 However, at the completion of the program all critical elements must be satisfactorily completed in order to sit for the final examination.
 Also with your Clinical Evaluation Tool, please print and keep with your preceptor packet the Preceptor Documentation Page (available on instructor website).
 This form is completed by the preceptor and is considered when the instructor writes your clinical evaluation.